Skip to content

 💡 Budget Tip: Book attractions with a pass like Go City Explorer or CityPASS to save money and skip queues.

 100% yes.
-You won’t see everything — but with good planning, you’ll soak up the city’s energy, see iconic sights, and feel the magic of a New York Christmas.
-It’s a whirlwind, but it’s worth it.
+You won’t see everything in four days, nobody does, but with good planning you’ll cover the highlights, feel the full atmosphere of New York at Christmas, and come home already thinking about when you can go back.
+It’s a whirlwind but it’s worth every second.

 More New York related blog posts: